mash-alt/FJC-Portal/README.md

 # FJC - Portal 🎓

 A comprehensive student management system built with React, TypeScript, and Firebase.
-Portal Sabido provides separate interfaces for students and instructors, enabling efficient tracking of student information, payment status, announcements, and academic progress.
+FJC-Portal provides separate interfaces for students and instructors, enabling efficient tracking of student information, payment status, announcements, and academic progress.

 ## ✨ Features